Let the Games Begin

 * * *

-May you live in interesting times is an English translation of an old Chinese curse.
+May you live in interesting times is allegedly one English translation of an old Chinese curse.
 For this shy skinny nerd who was usually two years younger than most classmates and having zero sports' aptitude, the early months were interesting.
 Luckily my parents had given me a crutch by enrolling me in Grade Nine again.
 So, did I ever disclose why I aced exams that first year in the new school?
 Credit me with a few street smarts...top marks bought me a little grudging respect.

 However, mid-way through second year, Orangeville skies lit up on a cold Sunday night in February.
 To my knowledge the cause of the fire was never determined.
 The following Monday the rural buses made their rounds to advise those of us without phones we'd just scored a week's vacation.